14 weight-loss mistakes and how to avoid them

 A lot of what we’ve been taught about weight loss isn’t true, and it can actually hold us back from making progress.
 Here’s what you need to unlearn to lose weight for real.

-Published October 5, 2022
+Published October 5, 2022 | Updated July 3, 2024

 WeightWatchers member Laura D wearing a blue dressWeightWatchers member Laura D wearing a blue dress

 You set a goal, cut down on sweets, and started eating veggies at every meal.
 So when the numbers on the scale don’t budge, or move a little and then plateau, it can feel frustrating.
-“Weight loss is tricky, and having setbacks is normal,” says Vivek Gupta, M.D., a board-certified obesity medicine doctor and owner of Mindful Weight Loss in Redondo Beach, California.
-To start seeing more progress, take a closer look at your daily routine: Certain everyday habits can actually undermine weight loss.
-Consider the following common mistakes—and the steps you can take to steer clear of them.
+You’re not alone, says Dr. Vivek Gupta, M.D., a board-certified obesity medicine doctor and owner of Mindful Weight Loss in Redondo Beach, California.
+“Weight loss is tricky, and having setbacks is normal.”
+To understand what’s happening, take a closer look at your daily routine.
+Certain everyday habits can actually undermine weight loss.
+Here are fourteen common ones, plus how to avoid them.

-1. Hyper-focusing on the scale
+1. Hyper-focusing on the scale.

-2. Eating too little
+2. Eating too little.

 Reducing calories as much as possible can seem like a great way to lose weight, but it can backfire.
 “If you don’t eat enough, you’ll feel uncomfortably hungry and tired,” says Goscilo.
 “This means you won’t make decisions about food in a calm, relaxed manner.”
 In other words, you’ll be more susceptible to outside influences and likelier to make what Goscilo refers to as “unplanned” food choices that don’t align with your goals.
 (If you’ve ever found yourself at a vending machine soon after an unsatisfying lunch, you know how this feels.)

 “This approach is also just not sustainable,” says Goscilo.
 “It won’t work in the long term if you’re hungry all the time and feel like you can’t eat meals out with friends because you need to be super restrictive.”
 That lack of energy and constant hunger from your ultra-light meals can also make it tougher to get motivated to exercise.
-While there’s no hard-and-fast rule of a calorie count to stay above, Goscilo says to look at your weight-loss speed.
-Losing more than an average of one to two pounds a week means you’re probably not eating enough.

-3. Sipping your calories
+3. Sipping your calories.

-Fruit and veggie-based smoothies and juices deliver vitamins, but they won’t keep you full.
+Fruit and veggie-based smoothies and juices deliver vitamins, but they won’t keep you as full.
 “Liquids don’t fend off hunger for as long as solid foods do,” says Su-Nui Escobar, RDN, a registered dietitian nutritionist in Miami, Florida.
-In a study published in the American Journal of Clinical Nutrition, researchers found that people who drank a pre-meal snack had higher levels of the hunger hormone ghrelin—and felt less full--compared to those who had a solid food snack.
+In a small study published in the American Journal of Clinical Nutrition, researchers found that people who drank a pre-meal snack had higher levels of the hunger hormone ghrelin—and felt less full--compared to those who had a solid food snack.

 This can set the stage for weight gain: The sippers from the above study wound up consuming more than 400 extra calories throughout the day.
 Another reason to take more bites than gulps out of your meals?
 Research shows that the act of chewing itself increases the release of gut hormones that fend off hunger.

-4. Falling short on sleep
+4. Falling short on sleep.

 Sleep deprivation triggers changes in the hormones that regulate hunger and fullness, such as ghrelin, leptin, and peptide YY.
 It also dampens your ability to self-regulate, which makes you more likely to overeat, says Gupta.
 Aim to get at least seven to eight hours of shut-eye each night.
 Experts recommend this amount because it’s linked with better health, such as a reduced risk for heart disease, diabetes, obesity, and depression.

-5. Forgetting about protein
+5. Forgetting about protein.

-6. Underestimating your portion sizes
+6. Underestimating your portion sizes.

 Along your weight-loss journey, measure your portions to figure out exactly how much you’re eating, says Goscilo.
 Not willing to pull out the measuring cups at the restaurant or office potluck?
 We get it.
 You can also use your hand as a quick guide: A three-ounce serving of meat is roughly the size of your palm; one ounce of cheese equals your thumb; and your fist is about a cup of pasta or fruit.